The BAI devises a policy to guide and inform its licensing activities, the Broadcasting Services Strategy.

 Content Provision Contracts

 Any person who wishes to supply a compilation of programme material for the purpose of inclusion as part of a multiplex, or for the purpose of its being transmitted as a broadcasting service in the State, part of the State or elsewhere by means of an electronic communications network including a satellite network, an MMD system, a fixed or mobile terrestrial network, a cable television network, an internet protocol television network, or any other form of electronic communications network, must apply to the BAI for a content provision contract.
-There are currently are 11 such contractors.
+There are currently 10 such contractors.

 Digital Terrestrial Television